Marie of Brienne

 Marie of Brienne (c.
 1224–1275) was Latin Empress as the wife of Baldwin II of Courtenay.
 She served as regent during the absence of Baldwin II twice: in 1237–1239, and in 1243–1257.

 Family

 She was a daughter of John of Brienne and his third wife Berenguela of Leon.
-Marie was a younger, paternal half-sister of Yolande of Jerusalem.
+Marie was a younger, paternal half-sister of Isabella II of Jerusalem.
 She was also a sister of Alphonso of Brienne.

 Marriage

 On 19 April 1229, Marie was betrothed to Baldwin II, junior co-ruler of her father as Emperor of the Latin Empire.
 The marriage was intended to establish a dynastic alliance between the two co-rulers.
 Marie was at most five years old at the time of her betrothal, her parents having married in 1224.